What Is Walmart Marketplace? A Complete Guide

 How to Become a Marketplace Seller on Walmart

-Becoming a seller on Walmart Marketplace involves an application and onboarding process.
-Walmart evaluates businesses before allowing them to sell on its platform.
+Becoming a Walmart Marketplace seller involves an application and onboarding process.
+Walmart reviews your business before giving you access to sell.

 1. Application Requirements